cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

   correspond to the dataset.
 - `spec.description` is used to provide basic information for the model.

-All other parameters are described in [nuclio documentation][nuclio-doc].
+All other parameters are described in [Nuclio documentation][nuclio-doc].

 - `spec.handler` is the entry point to your function.
 - `spec.runtime` is the name of the language runtime.